XAITK/xaitk-saliency-web-api/README.md

 ```
 docker pull robertjb/xaitkimage
 ```
-### End users can use the app by following these steps:
+### Users can use the app by following these steps:
 Open command line and execute the following commands:
 ```
 - docker pull robertjb/xaitkimage